 Bytes Description 7:0 Address: The Address field specifies the starting 64-bit memory byte address of the next and last SGL segment, which is a SGL segment.
 11:8 Length: The Length field specifies the length in bytes of the next and last SGL segment.
 The Length field shall be a non-zero value and a multiple of 16.
-If the value in the Address field plus the value in the Length field is greater than 1_00000000_00000000h, then the SGL Last Segment descriptor shall be processed as having an error.
-14:12 Reserved Reserved SGL Identifier: The Bits definition of this field is described in the table below.
-Description 15 03:00 Zero: The Zero field shall have the value of 0h.
-An SGL Last Segment descriptor containing a Zero field set to a value other than 0h shall be processed as having an error.
+If the value in the Address field plus the value in the Length field is greater than 1_00000000_0000000h, then the SGL Last Segment descriptor shall be processed as having a Data SGL Length Invalid or Metadata SGL Length Invalid error.
+14:12 Reserv ed SGL Id entifier: The o definition of this field is described in the table below.
+Bits Description 15 03:00 Zero: The Zero field shall have the value of 0h.
+An SGL Last Segment descriptor containing a Zero field set to a value other than 0h shall be processed as having an SGL Descriptor Type error.
 07:04 SGL Descriptor Type: 3h as specified in Figure 19.